sradu/twotap-web-example/README.md

 ## Interesting files

 * app.js (set up a PUBLIC_TOKEN, PRIVATE_TOKEN)
-* integration_iframe.ejs (this is called to startup the Two Tap HTML5 interface, you will see how to pass different variables)
+* views/integration_iframe.ejs (this is called to startup the Two Tap HTML5 interface, you will see how to pass different variables)
-* integration.ejs / integration.css (some UI suggestions)
+* views/integration.ejs / integration.css (some UI suggestions)
+* routes/integrations.js / purchaseConfirmCallback method

 ## Questions?

-Write to us at support@twotap.com
+Write to us at support@twotap.com.